antononcube/Raku-LLM-Functions/docs/Number-guessing-games-Machine-vs-Machine.md

 The Number-Oracle bot, henceforth referred to as the Oracle, plays a crucial role in our game.
 Utilizing the capabilities of Google's PaLM (Probabilistic Language Model), it leverages deep learning models to choose a random number and evaluate the guesses made by its counterpart.
-The underlying probabilistic nature of the model ensures that the Oracle's responses to the guesses are not only accurate but also based on the complex analysis of the given context.
+We hope that the underlying probabilistic nature of the model ensures that the Oracle's responses to the guesses are not only accurate but also based on the complex analysis of the given context.
+(Somewhat true; see the last section.)

 #### The Number-Guesser Bot (using OpenAI's ChatGPT)

 The Number-Guesser bot, or simply the Guesser, is powered by OpenAI's ChatGPT, a state-of-the-art language model.
 The Guesser's task is to identify the number chosen by the Oracle.
-Employing sophisticated neural network architecture, the Guesser continuously refines its guesses based on the feedback provided by the Oracle, learning and adapting its strategy until it arrives at the correct answer.
+We hope that by employing sophisticated neural network architecture, the Guesser continuously refines its guesses based on the feedback provided by the Oracle, learning and adapting its strategy until it arrives at the correct answer.
+(Somewhat true; see the last section.)

 ### Game Overview